 – Helps protect the body against high blood pressure, inflammation, water retention, sticky platelets and lowered immune function.

 – Shortens recovery time for fatigued muscles after exertion.

 – Increases the body’s production of energy and also increases stamina.

 – Accelerates the healing of sprains and bruises.

-– Eases weight loss in people afflicted with obesity.
+– Helps with weight loss in people afflicted with obesity.

 – Stimulates brown fat cells and increases the metabolic rate making it easier to burn off fat.

 – Strengthens finger and toenails.

 – Can improve eyesight and perception of colours.